Adding Nodes to Kubernetes Cluster When Traffic Grew

 Joining the cluster

-From a control plane node, generated join token:
+From a control plane node, I generated a join token:

 kubeadm token create --print-join-command